 - The metals confirmed with extremely high recordings testing as positive in the blood stream by way of specialised dental blood toxicity testing, used in the dental manufacture of the ‘problem’ restoration cap, situated LR jaw, which had the opportunity to mix with elemental mercury in the oral cavity and 4 ‘silver’ amalgams as vapour and ingested were Nickel, Palladium, Gold, Indium, Platinum, Gallium, Silver, Iridium, Copper – in descending order of toxicity recorded.

 - Other Metals Blood tests also included highest levels of Cobalt and Manganese in the blood stream.

-The professor of toxicology later admitted that the NHS did not have a range of tests available to identify severe dental ingestion and was not trained in Oral-Electro galavanism despite this disease being discovered more than 150 years ago, and admitted it would explain why the patient recorded more than 10 times the normal voltage within the oral cavity and would have greatly sped up the elemental mercury vapour being ingested.
+The Professor of Toxicology later admitted that the NHS did not have a range of tests available to identify severe dental ingestion and was not trained in Oral-Electro galvanism despite this disease being discovered more than 150 years ago, and admitted it would explain why the patient recorded more than 10 times the normal voltage within the oral cavity and would have greatly sped up the elemental mercury vapour being ingested.

 You may like to read ‘Find The Root Cause’ page and post 19.
 Oral-Electro Galvanism.

 The length of time of toxicity is very significant as mercury not only rests in one’s organs but has much time to deposit itself deep into the body’s tissues, the bones.